amber-lang/amber-docs/docs/nightly-alpha/advanced_syntax/type_system.md

 Amber combines static type safety with powerful type inference, creating a flexible system that generates efficient, type-specific code at compile time.

+## Union Types

+Union types allow a single variable to hold values of multiple types.
+This is covered in detail in the [Union Types](/advanced_syntax/union_types) documentation.

 ## Type Inference

 Amber automatically infers types from usage, eliminating the need for explicit type annotations in many cases.
 The compiler analyzes how values are used throughout your code to determine their types.